jinjirosan/BadgerBadge/README.md

 - Temp : displays the current temperature, humidity, pressure and shows descriptions on the weather
 - Elevation : measure height in meters and floors
 - Focus : a Pomodoro-like timer in traffic light.
 Presets on Red time (focus, don't disturb) and Orange (can whisper, be slightly distracted) time
+- Medical : shows a quick overview of essentials such as Blood Type, Weight, Height, Age, Allergies and Medications
+- Help/SOS : displays a list of emergency contacts and numbers (used to have this on a laminated card)
+- Comms : an experimental app using the Sigfox bi-directional messages capability to also display downlink messages

 The badge is now on Hardware Prototype Platform v3